Willis ISD student and adult brother beat up basketball coach for benching 17-year-old, coach says

 The video above is from ABC13's 24/7 livestream.

-Montgomery County Sheriff's Office deputies responded to a report of an assault in the school's parking lot on Dec.
+Montgomery County Sheriff's Office deputies responded to a report of an assault in the school parking lot on Dec.
 5 at about 9:52 p.m.

 Deputies reported that the coach had injuries to his head, neck, face, and arms as a result of the assault.

-The coach said he was assaulted by several people, including a 17-year-old student identified as Jevin Allen, after a Willis and Conroe game.
+The coach told deputies he was assaulted by several people, including a 17-year-old student identified as Jevin Allen, after a basketball game against Conroe High School.

 According to the coach, Jevin was benched at the game due to his behavior toward an opposing team player.
 This upset Jevin and his family, the coach said.